FAQ

 What is your schedule availability?
 When are your open hours?

 Feel free to call our office Monday thru Saturday between the hours of 9AM and 4PM and on Sundays between 12PM and 4PM.
+If we do not answer the call, it’s because we are out on pet sits, so please leave a voicemail.
 Most of our sitting appointments begin around 7AM and our last appointments of the night end at 9:45PM.
 We are available 7 days a week and on holidays.
-If no one answers your call during business hours, it’s because we are currently out on pet sits, so please leave a voicemail because we check it often.

 What kind of background check like stuff do people need to get to become a pet sitter?